bartvanhoey/Abp2Azure/README.md

 ### Requirements

-The following tools are needed to be able to run the solution:
+The following tools are needed to be able to run the solution.

 * .NET 6.0 SDK
 * VsCode, Visual Studio 2022 or another compatible IDE